tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 packet that cannot be authenticated, allowing multiple forgery attempts.

 Implementations MUST count the number of received packets that fail authentication.
-If the number of packets that fail authentication exceeds a limit that is specific to the AEAD in use, an implementation MUST immediately close the connection.
-Implementations SHOULD initiate a key update before reaching this limit.
-Applying a limit reduces the probability that an attacker is able to successfully forge a packet; see {{AEBounds}} and {{ROBUST}}.
+If the number of packets that fail authentication with a single key exceeds a limit that is specific to the AEAD in use, an implementation MUST immediately close the connection.
+Implementations SHOULD initiate a key update with update_requested before reaching this limit.
+Once a key update has been initiated, the previous keys can be dropped when the limit is reached rather than closing the connection.
+Applying a limit reduces the probability that an attacker is able to successfully forge a packet; see {{AEBounds}} and
+{{ROBUST}}.

 For AEAD_AES_128_GCM, AEAD_AES_256_GCM, and AEAD_CHACHA20_POLY1305, the limit
 on the number of records that fail authentication is 2^36.
 Note that the